 I bet, even if blurred, you cannot mistake the golden arches of McDonald’s.
 I asked my cousin what her childhood memory of McDonald’s is?
 It is getting pictured beside the clown, she said.
-For me, it was getting both toys and food in one place.
+For me, it was getting both toys and food at one place.

 Now, all this was thought and done back in the 1950s.
 But how come you, I, our previous and next-generation, are still so familiar with the magic of McDonald’s?

 How, after 70 years and running, McDonald’s remains our happy meal choice?
 The answer is in the magical marketing strategy and marketing mix (4Ps) of McDonald’s.

 Fun Fact 1 – The golden arches of McDonald’s are said to be the most recognizable symbol in the world and have played a crucial role in its marketing strategy.

 “Change is the only constant” could not be used more aptly than in McDonald’s product and brand innovation over the years.
 Product innovation is important in McDonald’s marketing strategy as it has helped the brand remain competitive by swearing to QSCV – quality, service, cleanliness, and value.
 The fastest-growing food chain has something for all.
 It has remained consistent with positioning itself as a happy place to be with friends and family.

 Adapting to customer demands – so that they keep saying I am Lovin It!